VEZY/PlantGeom.jl/docs/src/geometry/amap_conventions_reference.md

 When `XX/YY/ZZ` are present, placement is explicit.
 When missing, PlantGeom reconstructs position from topology (`Offset`, insertion mode, bearer frame).

+With endpoint columns (`EndX`/`EndY`/`EndZ`), PlantGeom uses:

+- start = explicit translation if present, else topology-derived base
+- end = provided endpoint coordinates
+- orientation and effective `Length` = inferred from `(start -> end)`

 Example: setting `XX/YY/ZZ` for one leaf detaches it from topology and can produce a correct but non-botanical placement if coordinates are inconsistent with bearer geometry.

 When to use what:

 - Use topology-based placement for botanical reconstructions.
 - Use explicit `XX/YY/ZZ` when ingesting already solved 3D coordinates from another pipeline.
+- Use `EndX`/`EndY`/`EndZ` when start-end coordinates are known and must dominate angle-derived orientation.

+### 2.6 Endpoint coordinates (`EndX`/`EndY`/`EndZ`)

+`EndX`/`EndY`/`EndZ` activate endpoint-driven reconstruction for that node.

+Practical precedence:

+1. Base position is resolved first (explicit `XX/YY/ZZ` if present, otherwise topology).
+2. If `EndX`/`EndY`/`EndZ` are all numeric, orientation and length are computed from base-to-end.
+3. Angle stages (`Insertion`, azimuth/elevation, orthotropy/stiffness angle, deviation, Euler, projection) are skipped for that node.
+4. Width/thickness scaling still uses `Width`/`Thickness`.

+Notes:

+- If only some endpoint columns are present, endpoint override is ignored (lenient fallback).
+- If endpoint equals base (zero-length vector), endpoint override is ignored.
+- Successor `"<"` nodes continue from this computed endpoint through normal topology rules.

 ### 2.4 AMAP option parameters (practical decisions)